 It is a more straightforward task to reach in and remove a full leaf stem when the plant is wet.
 Also, there is a danger of mold appearing if you wait too long.
 Mold tends to appear between the stalk and bud at this point, but wet trimming eliminates the problem.

 Those who practice dry trimming do so to prevent the nugs on their Bubba Kush from drying out too quickly.

-When you take your time drying, you end up with a smoother and more pleasant smoke, assuming that you have removed all the leaves!
+When you take your time drying, you end up with a smoother and more pleasant smoke.
+That is if you remove all of the leaves, of course!
 For many growers, wet trimming is not an option, so they have to remain patient and wait.